 Montana is home to some of the most well-known parks in the country, two of which include Glacier and Yellowstone Park.
 However, there are many other hidden gems worth exploring!
 In fact, Montana has a total of nine Park Service areas.
-Explore everything from historic to natural wonders across all corners of Big Sky Country.
+Explore everything of natural wonders across all corners of Big Sky Country.

-If you’re looking for a classic road trip experience take the historic Highway 89 Route, which connects some of the most spectacular parks in the West!
+If you’re looking for a classic road trip experience take the Highway 89 Route, which connects some of the most spectacular parks in the West!
 This route begins with Glacier Park and ends in Yellowstone Park and covers approximately 580 kilometers from start to finish.

-A must-stop visit along the way is Springs State Park, one of the largest freshwater springs in the country discovered by Lewis and Clark back in 1805.
+A must-stop visit along the way is Springs State Park, one of the largest freshwater springs in the country discovered by Lewis.
 Just a short hike from Springs you’ll catch breathtaking views of the Great Falls and the hydroelectric dam.
 After a day of exploration, be sure to stop at the Sip ‘n Dip to hang out with the mermaids for a drink.

 Exciting Outdoor Adventures